-Key objectives relevant to the Review of the Adopted Local Plan & IIA Key targets and indicators relevant to the Review of the Adopted Local Plan and IIA Commentary (how the IIA Framework should incorporate the documents' requirements) The IIA Framework should include objective/guide questions relating to improving the economy and housing.
-Local Plans and Programmes (including neighbouring local a uthorities) Braintree, Brentwood, Chelmsford, Maldon and Uttlesford Co ouncils (2006) Landscape Character Assessments These documents contain the Landscape Character Assessments for the Braintree, Brentwood, Chelmsford, Maldon and Uttlesford Council areas, which provide important local landscape character information.
-No relevant targets • The Review of the Adopted Local Plan should take note of the identified landscape characters that exist within the region and ensure it supports them.
+/ a bis atives welcoment to the Devices of the Key objectives relevant to the Review of the Adopted Local Plan & IIA Key targets and indicators relevant to the Review of the Adopted Local Plan and IIA Commentary (how the IIA Framework should incorporate the documents' requirements) The IIA Framework should include objective/guide questions relating to improving the economy and housing. ocal Plans and Programmes (including neighbouring local au ithorities) Braintree, Brentwood, Chelmsford, Maldon and Uttlesford Co uncils (2006) Landscape Character Assessments Assessments for the Braintree, Brentwood, Chelmsford, Maldon and Uttlesford Council areas, which provide important local No relevant targets The Review of the Adopted Local Plan should take note of the identified landscape characters that exist within the region and ensure it supports them. andscape character information.
 The IIA Framework should have objectives/guide questions relating to landscape.
-Braintree District Council (2011) Core Strategy • The Core Strategy sets out strategic growth locations and the level of provision that should be made for future housing in each of the towns, key service villages and other villages in the District.
-No relevant targets identified. • There is potential for interaction between the Core Strategy and the Review of the Adopted Local Plan which could lead to cumulative effects.
-The Core Strategy sets out the overall target for job provision in the District between 2001 and 2026, as well as identifying strategic employment allocations.
-The Core Strategy identifies broad areas of growth for town centre retailing and regeneration.
-Braintree District Council (2014) Site Allocations and Develop oment Management Plan The pre submission site allocations plan shows the location of smaller non-strategic site allocations needed to meet the Council's Core Strategy required level of housing development up to 2026.
-No relevant targets identified. • There is potential for interaction between the emerging Review of the Adopted Local Plan and the Review of the Adopted Local Plan which could lead to cumulative effects.
-The ADMP has reviewed existing employment sites in accordance with the NPPF requirements and identifies which employment sites in current or recent use, should be protected for employment uses, and which should instead be allocated for housing, retail or other purposes.
-Braintree District Council (2021) Local Plan 2013-2033 Sectio n 1
+Braintree District Council (2011) Core Strategy The Core Strategy sets out strategic growth locations and the level of provision that should be made for future housing in each of the towns, key service villages and other villages in the District.
+No relevant targets identified.
+There is potential for interaction between the Core Strategy and the Review of the Adopted Local Plan which could lead to cumulative effects.
+The Core Strategy sets out the overall target for job provision in the District between 2001 and 2026, as well as identifying trategic employment allocations. the Core Strategy identifies broad areas of growth for town entre retailing and regeneration.
+Braintree District Council (2014) Site Allocations and Develop ment Management Plan The pre submission site allocations plan shows the location of maller non-strategic site allocations needed to meet the Council's Core Strategy required level of housing development up to 2026.
+No relevant targets identified.
+There is potential for interaction between the emerging Review of the Adopted Local Plan and the Review of the Adopted Local Plan which could lead to cumulative effects.
+The ADMP has reviewed existing employment sites in accordance with the NPPF requirements and identifies which employment sites in current or recent use, should be protected or employment uses, and which should instead be allocated or housing, retail or other purposes.
+Braintree District Council (2021) Local Plan 2013-2033 Section 11